-Present-day changes of attitude mean that behaviour once tolerated by colleagues is no longer acceptable.
-Behaviour that is acceptable to one person may not be acceptable to another.
-If the behaviour is unwelcome and unacceptable, then it is a problem.
+Present-day changes in attitude mean that behavior once tolerated by colleagues is no longer acceptable.
+Behavior that is acceptable to one person may not be acceptable to another.
+If the behavior is unwelcome and unacceptable, then it is a problem.
 Whether the harasser intended it to be offensive is not the point.
 If the behaviour is unwelcome it is harassment.
-The Hotel management will not tolerate harassment of employees from employees, nor at any level in the organisation or third parties.
+The Hotel management will not tolerate harassment of employees from employees, nor at any level in the organization or third parties.

 Under this policy harassment includes:

 - Harassment on Grounds of Disability

 - Harassment on grounds of Age/Marital status/ Family Status/ Member of the travelling community.

 Sexual Harassment is defined as unwanted conduct based on a person’s gender that is offensive to the recipient, and which might threaten a person’s job security or create a stressful, hostile, or intimidating work environment.

 While it is generally regarded that sexual harassment is an offense committed by men against women, the evidence of recent years shows that men are also victims of this form of maltreatment.